davebenson/doom4-walkthrough/README.md

 ### Savagery
 TODO: my theory is that this is useful with Berserk Powerups, but i need to test that.

-Upgrade hint: although you might think this would be efficient to get in conjunction with the various glory-kill upgrades, it's probably best to upgrade this by finding a group of The Possesseds and staggering them over and over again with the pistol.
-It only takes about a minute or so.

 ### In-Flight Mobility

 This rune is almost vital for the last boss fight - and the upgrade is pretty critical too.